-Thanks to its industry-leading search speed, Pandion provides insights in mere seconds, allowing the Splunk user to determine the full scope of the event and provide remediation.
+Pandion provides insights in mere seconds, allowing the Splunk user to determine the full scope of the event and provide timely remediation.
 Pandion can be seamlessly integrated with any existing Splunk solution, allowing businesses to leverage earlier investments.

 Challenge: tackling billions of logs

 As one of the most versatile event management tools on the market, Splunk is utilized across industries to collect data from security, network, and server assets throughout the corporate infrastructure.
-In order to provide the needed insight into network security and performance, any unusual activity registered by Splunk must be analyzed and prioritized.
+To provide the needed insight into network security and performance, any unusual activity registered by Splunk must be analyzed and prioritized.

 This task is typically managed by Security and Network Operations Centers (SOCs and NOCs) working to condense billions of log notifications to the highest priority actionable events.
-But while Splunk collects a substantial amount of event data, it doesn’t provide the full recording of what has been sent and received on the network.
+But while Splunk collects a substantial amount of event data, it does not provide the needed visibility of what has been sent and received on the network.
 SOCs and NOCs therefore need a way to corroborate and resolve any events that look suspicious.

 “The average cost of time wasted responding to inaccurate and erroneous intelligence can average $1.27 million annually.”